paynejordand/vesa-fantasy/README.md

 ## About
-Website built to provide the Vesa Community a way to be involved in other divisional matches.
+Website built to provide the Vesa Community ([Discord server](https://discord.gg/vesaleague)) a way to be involved in other divisional matches.
 Each night players can draft a team and players to see who scores the best!

 Uses Discord as an OAuth sign in.